lambdalisue/vim-gita/README.md

 <p align="center"><strong align="center">WARNING</strong></p>
-<p align="center">vim-gita is under development status (alpha version), mean that there would be critical bugs for daily usage.<br>
+<p align="center">vim-gita is under development (alpha version), mean that there would be critical bugs for daily use.<br>
 Any features, options, mechanisms, etc. might be replaced/removed without any announcements, mean that you should wait to contribute.</p>

 vim-gita  [![Build Status](https://travis-ci.org/lambdalisue/vim-gita.svg?branch=master)](https://travis-ci.org/lambdalisue/vim-gita)